Get insider access

 What it is: The ratio of the screen's horizontal length compared to its vertical length.

-The aspect ratio refers to the number of horizontal pixels versus vertical pixels, and it also gives an indication of the shape of the monitor.
-The earliest monitors had a 4:3 aspect ratio and looked like squared screens, although they technically weren't, and this aspect ratio isn't very uncommon anymore.
-Monitors have become bigger and most now use a standard 16:9 aspect ratio.
-This means that for every 9 vertical pixels, there are 16 horizontal pixels, or that the amount of horizontal pixels is about 1.78 times the amount of vertical pixels.
+The aspect ratio refers to the ratio of horizontal pixels versus vertical pixels, and it also indicates the monitor's shape.
+The earliest monitors had a 4:3 aspect ratio and looked like squared screens, but this aspect ratio isn't very common anymore.
+Monitors have become wider; most now use a standard 16:9 aspect ratio.
+This means that the amount of horizontal pixels is about 1.78 times the amount of vertical pixels.
 However, ultrawide monitors increase the amount of horizontal space and can go up to a 21:9 or 32:9 aspect ratio.
 You can see the differences below.
-If you want, you can also read about a TV's aspect ratio here.

 Monitor Aspect Ratio